-DNL593 is an intravenously, centrally administered recombinant PGRN biotherapeutic enabled by our protein transport vehicle ("PTV") designed to restore normal levels of PGRN in multiple cell types in the brain without interfering with normal PGRN processing.
-DNL593 has demonstrated the ability to improve lysosomal function both peripherally and in the brain.
-DNL593 is currently in IND-enabling studies, and we plan to file an IND or a clinical trial application ("CTA") in 2021.
+In December 2020, we initiated IND-enabling studies for DNL593 and we plan to file an IND application or a clinical trial application ("CTA") in late 2021.
 As described in more detail in "Business - Licenses and Collaborations" below, Takeda has the right to opt in to our PTV:PGRN program.
+The initiation of IND-enabling studies triggered a milestone payment of \$8.0 million from Takeda which we received in January 2021.

-ATV:TREM2 Program
+ATV:TREM2 Program for Alzheimer's disease